bricolages/bricolage-streaming-preprocessor/README.md

 Bricolage Streaming Preprocessor service processes JSON data stream (S3 to S3).

-This software is written in working time in Cookpad, Inc.
+This software is developped at Cookpad in working time.

 ## Pre-requisites

-- OpenJDK 11
+- OpenJDK 11 (Temurin)

 ## Development (Local)